parulpathakk/dynamic-form/README.md

 ## Overview

-**Dynamic Mic** is a dynamic form builder application built with React and Tailwind CSS.
+**Dynamic Form** is a dynamic form builder application built with React and Tailwind CSS.
 It renders form fields dynamically based on a JSON configuration, allowing for flexible and customizable forms.
 The project showcases advanced form validation, state management, and custom validation logic, all styled with Tailwind CSS.

 ## Features